xvzfopt/recon-ngx/README.md

 and expansion.

 ## :shield: Project Goals
-The goal of Recon-NGX is to breathe new life into an essential tool within the OSINT ecosystem by making it easier to maintain, extend and modernise.
+The purpose of Recon-NGX is to breathe new life into an essential tool within the OSINT ecosystem.

 **Key goals include:**
 * Improved maintainability and extensibility
 * Cleaner separation of responsibilities between components
 * Better long-term developer experience
 * Improved reliability and error handling
-* Preservation of compatibility with existing modules and workflows, where possible
 * Fixes and reliability improvements to existing modules
-* Creation of additional modules
+* Creation of additional modules, utilising the latest OSINT sources and techiques
 * Expansion of the module SDK to enhance module effectiveness and allow for development of more complex modules

 ## :gear: Features & Improvements